PAPR - Positive Air Pressure Respirator

 thingiverse

-MAJOR UPDATE: I've added an option to the back lid.
-This version gets rid of the hose, external blower and power supply, and integrates all that onto the rear deck.
-Right now, I've just got a USB power pack stuck to the lid with velcro, but when parts arrive, I will be building in a battery pack.
-UPDATE: I've replaced all the parts with remixed versions from the original CAD files (THANKS Widget!)
-The skirt retainer has been broken into 3 parts to eliminate the need for supports.
-The curved bit has a bit of a brim to help it stay stuck to the build plate during printing, but it can be easily removed.
-I recommend gluing the parts together after printing. (minor update: The fan cover reduced airflow too much and has been replaced with one including a plenum chamber that helps.)
+MAJOR UPDATE: I've added an option to the back lid that makes it possible to eliminate the hose, external blower, and power supply by integrating them onto the rear deck.
+Currently, I'm using a USB power pack stuck to the lid with velcro, but when parts arrive, I will build in a battery pack.
+UPDATE: I've replaced all the original parts with remixed versions from the original CAD files (thanks to Widget for sharing!).
+The skirt retainer has been broken down into three separate parts to eliminate the need for supports.
+A curved bit features a brim to help it stay stuck to the build plate during printing, but it can be easily removed after printing is complete.
+Minor update: I replaced the fan cover because it reduced airflow too much, and now I have one that includes a plenum chamber which helps improve airflow.
 PAPR - Positive Air Pressure Respirator.
-Breathing through any cloth mask can become tiring after awhile.
-Plus, as a man with facial hair, those masks are really not doing much good anyway.
-On top of that, does your phone do Face ID?
-Not with a mask on.
-But it will (mostly) work with this.
-Bonus, no fogging your glasses.
-I had this brilliant idea one day, but naturally, lots of other people got there first.
-This is mostly a re-mix of https://www.thingiverse.com/thing:4292619 Read about the whole project here: http://www.hygieiapapr.com It’s a remix because I had to cut it in half to fit on my Ender 3.
-I added some alignment bits for when the parts are put back together, but really, that one joint needs glue to get an air seal.
-The skirt retainer (chin clip and side rails) is my own addition.
-It allows a disposable shower cap to be used as a face skirt to help contain the airflow.
-With the retainer, no glue or tape is needed to attach the skirt to the frame, and is easier to install as well.
-It makes it easier to replace the skirt and face shield when no glue is used.
-The blower nozzle is also my addition.
-Originally hacked out of primitives in TinkerCAD, I was granted use of the original CAD files and learned a lot of Fusion 360 to improve my original submissions.
+Wearing any cloth mask can become exhausting after a while, especially with facial hair like mine, which makes those masks less effective anyway.
+Plus, as someone who uses Face ID on their phone, it won't work with a mask on.
+This design, however, (mostly) works even with a mask in place and also prevents fogging your glasses.
+I had this brilliant idea one day, but many other people got there first.
+This is largely a remix of https://www.thingiverse.com/thing:4292619 Read more about the project here: http://www.hygieiapapr.com It's a remix because I needed to cut it in half to fit on my Ender 3 printer.
+I added some alignment bits for when the parts are put back together, but that one joint really needs glue to get an air seal.
+The skirt retainer (chin clip and side rails) is my own addition, which allows a disposable shower cap to be used as a face skirt to help contain airflow.
+With this design, no glue or tape is needed to attach the skirt to the frame, making it easier to install and replace when necessary.
+The blower nozzle is also my own creation.
+Originally, I hacked out the design from primitives in TinkerCAD, but I was granted access to the original CAD files and learned a lot about Fusion 360 while improving my submissions.
 I used the blower from an inflatable Godzilla Halloween costume.
-(No, not the T-Rex, but they’re all the same) Replacement blowers can be found on Amazon for $10-$15, or probably AliExpress for $3.
-I also made the belt clip for it.
-The battery pack can just slip into a pocket.
-There are several projects on Thingiverse to adapt the blowers.
+Replacement blowers can be found on Amazon for $10-$15 or probably AliExpress for $3.
+I also designed the belt clip for it, and the battery pack is easy to slip into a pocket.
+There are several projects on Thingiverse that adapt the blowers.
 I printed https://www.thingiverse.com/thing:4253460 which uses cotton rounds as filters.
-It also needs a CPAP hose, a clear binder cover, The blower, batteries, etc. Most parts printed with 3 walls at .24 layer height, no infill.
-Printed on an Ender 3 in cheap PLA.
-The lid bits were a bit tough to print and the thin profile gets knocked around a bit at the upper layers and got knocked off the build platform.
-I eventually used a brim for a successful print.
+This project requires a CPAP hose, a clear binder cover, the blower, batteries, and other parts.
+Most of the parts were printed with 3 walls at .24 layer height, no infill.
+I used an Ender 3 printer with cheap PLA material.
+The lid bits were a bit tough to print, and the thin profile got knocked around a bit at the upper layers and fell off the build platform.
+Eventually, I used a brim for a successful print.
 Experimenting with z-hop might also help.
-I was able to combine the front bits into a single print, as well as the lids, and the skirt retainers.
-(NOTE: I originally tried printing with 4 walls at .28, but the slicer introduced a weak spot where the top and chin connect.
-3 walls works fine.)
+I was able to combine the front parts into a single print as well as the lids and skirt retainers.
+Note: I originally tried printing with 4 walls at .28, but the slicer introduced a weak spot where the top and chin connect.
+Printing with 3 walls works fine.

 Download Model from thingiverse